basedwon/newk/README.md

 - [API Reference](/docs/api.md)

-### API

-- `BaseTransport`: Abstract base class for all transports.
-- `NknTransport`: NKN transport implementation.
-- `Newk`: Main class to interact with the transport layer.

 ## Tests

 In order to run the test suite, simply clone the repository and install its dependencies: